Know in one minute about Turmeric oil health benefits

 9. Treat Alzheimer’s dementia

 A research study suggested that accumulation of amyloid-β peptide is associated with Alzheimer’s dementia, however, a mixture of sesame extract and turmeric oil is very helpful to improve the bioavailability of sesamin and sesamolin which further inhibit β-secretase activity and protect from Alzheimer disease (13).

 10. Gastroprotective properties of Turmeric essential oil

 Oral administration of turmeric essential oil contains the ability to reduce ethanol-induced lesions such as necrosis, erosion, and hemorrhage of the stomach.
-Therefore, turmeric oil reduces the gastric ulcer, antioxidant enzymes such as GPx, SOD, catalase, and GSH and protect from gastric ulcer (14).
+Therefore, turmeric oil reduces the gastric ulcer, antioxidant enzymes such as GPx, SOD, catalase, and GSH and protects from gastric ulcer (14).

 11. Antidiabetic properties

 Ar-Turmerone, curcuminoids, and sesquiterpenoids present in turmeric oil inhibit glucosidase enzymes like α-glucosidase and α-amylase activity.
 Thus turmeric oil lowers blood glucose level and exhibits hypoglycemic effects (15).
 Furthermore, turmeric oil prevents the development of thrombotic complications associated with insulin resistance by modulating genes involved in lipid and glucose metabolism (16).

 12. Treat respiratory diseases

 Inhalation of turmeric oil is very effective in removing sputum, relieving cough, and preventing asthma.
 Therefore, turmeric volatile oil may be an efficacious drug for the treatment of respiratory diseases (17).